wur-bioinformatics/introduction-to-bioinformatics/week5.md

 samples, using as example the \
 tardigrade and surrounding bacteria
 :::
+As discussed above, sequencing technology is not perfect and errors will be present in the output.
+Moreover, what we sequence is not always what we originally intended to sequence ({numref}`w5f11`).

 Sources of errors related to sequencing itself are base calling errors (substitution errors), uncalled bases (indels), GC bias, homopolymers, a